ckelling/SODA_501/project/src/Project log.md

 -botcheck("xiaoransunpsu") #0.32

 The value returned is the english score from the json object that the Botometer API returns.
 A higher value indicates a higher chance of being a bot.

+#week Mar26

+## Xiaoran
+* Ran the subsetting codes again on Cluster using the entire whole raw Twitter data (the whole 13.4GB file with no broken lines)
+* Descriptives of the data are as following:
+	- College *tonws* tweets:
+		- 11786 tweets tagged with any of those college towns
+		- 2234 users identified
+		- in total 346749 tweets of those users (stored in Rdata)
+	- College *cities* tweets:
+		- 690466 tweets tagged with any of those college towns
+		- 113526 users identified
+		- in total 1681450 tweets of those users (stored in Rdata)